ajcastro/ajcastro/README.md

 Role: Senior Full-stack Engineer/Team Lead
 Tech Stack: Laravel, PHP, MySQL, Vue.js, REST API, DigitalOcean, Azure
 Company & Date: Passport Technology, August 2022 - January 2024
 Project Description: Lush Rewards is a kiosk inside casinos that connects to the casino's gaming network.
 It retrieves the player's information and game activities to issue rewards to the player based on the points earneds from casino games.
+Reference: https://passporttechnology.com/lush-mira

 Project Name: **TeleGaming**